PacktPublishing/Modern-Full-Stack-React-Projects/README.md

 After cloning, you can run the examples by going to the corresponding folder and following the steps in the `README.md` file there.

-For example, to go to the `ch1/` folder, execute:
+For example, to run the example code for Chapter 1, first go to the `ch1/` folder, by executing:

 ```
 cd ch1/